-The Best Turkey Brine Recipe Ever is a maple turkey brine with cinnamon sticks, allspice, cloves, and other warming spices.
-Brining a Thanksgiving turkey is what I call going the extra mile, and it will bring your turkey to the next level.
+This Turkey Brine recipe is a made with maple syrup, honey, cinnamon sticks, allspice, cloves, and other warming spices.
+Brining a Thanksgiving turkey is going the extra mile, and it will bring your turkey to the next level.

 A brine is a salt solution that preserves and seasons while enhancing tenderness.
 It often includes additional flavors such as herbs, spices, sugar, caramel and vinegar.